Rising Tides: Analytic Modeling of Tidal Effects in Binary Neutron Star Mergers: The Baseline Model

 \right. \eeq For example, the hybrid orbital frequency of the GW has the form: \beq \Omega_{\mathit{hyb}}(t)=(1 - \sigma(t)) \Omega_{pN}(t - t_t) + \sigma(t)\Omega_{\mathit{BoB}}(t-t_i), \eeq We form the hybrid amplitude, phase and strain of the GW with the same technique.

 Before moving forward, we must test the accuracy of our implementation with a numerical waveform.
 We chose \texttt{SXS:BBH:0180}, corresponding to an equal-mass, non-spinning BBH configuration of normalized mass and initial separation of $18 M$ in geometric units \cite{arXiv:1904.04831}.
 We use the same configuration, but start our analytic model at a separation of $15 M$, which for a regular equal-mass BNS with a total mass of $2.8M$ translates to a distance of abut $45 \mathrm{km}$ between the centers of mass.
-We start the BoB model with the initial orbital frequency ($\Omega_i$, $\dot{\Omega}_i$) of the pN model at the end of the inspiral marked by the LR, and build the hybrid baseline model, then align our waveform with the NR template at the amplitude peak, marking the merger.
+We start the BoB model with the initial orbital frequency ($\Omega_i$, $\dot{\Omega}_i$) of the pN model at the end of the inspiral marked by the LR, and build the hybrid baseline model.
+Next, we interpolate NR data onto a time array of constant time steps, as used by the analytical model, and align the strain at the beginning.
+This alignment starts at the initial frequency of the analytical model and extends over a duration equal to the initial complete period of the strain.